MIGplusplus/Mini-Project-3-Delivery/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Insturctions on how to setup the program locally on your machine.
+Instructions on how to setup the program locally on your machine.

 ### Installation

 1. Obtain the Program:
    -  From this github repository, you will need to download the necessary file in order to run the program.
 2. **Operating System** Specific:
    - Navigate to the `EXPORTS` folder, and Identify what OS your machine is running.
      - **Windows:** download the entire `windows` folder
      - **Linux:** download the entire `linux` folder
-3. Once the folder is downloaded, the executable file will be situtated inside `dist`.
+3. Once the folder is downloaded, the executable file will be situtated inside `dist/`.
 Be sure to note where this is located.

 4. Run the Program:
    - Refer to the <a href="#Usage">Usage</a> section for further instructions